UC Berkeley Shoelace Knot Study

 Let's face it, they didn't even ask me – Professor Shoelace!
 The self-proclaimed world's shoelace expert.
 Inventor of several different shoelace knots.
 Whose website ranks #1 worldwide for shoelace-related queries.
 I would have been happy to answer their questions, advise them in their research or to peer-review their paper.

 The fact is, I know exactly why a "weak" shoelace knot comes undone.
-Here's a brief paragraph that has been – in various forms – on my "Granny Knot" page since 2003 (fourteen years ago):
+Here's a brief paragraph that has been – in various forms – on my "Granny Knot" page since 2003 (fourteen years prior to the UC Berkeley study):

 "The difference is due to the adjacent contact points within the finished knot.
 In the balanced shoelace knot, tension on the bottom part of the knot (due to foot movement) will actually pull the adjacent top part of the knot tight.
 In the un-balanced "Granny Knot", the adjacent contact points run in opposite directions, so the same tension on the bottom part of the knot will actually work the adjacent top part of the knot loose."